HL7/cql/input/pages/09-b-cqlreference.md

 See [Formatting Strings](#formatting-strings) for a description of the formatting strings used in this specification.

 The result of any ToString must be round-trippable back to the source value.
+In particular, `ToString(4 days)` results in the string value `4 days` (i.e. not `4 'd'`).

 If the argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.